AnushaAshokReddy/trial.github.io/index.md

 **Training phase :** The model reads the data from _csv_ file and based on the data given, after training the model, the model should be able to predict the result y.

-The linear regression representation for the above situation corresponds to **PRICE = 3 * SIZE + 2 * ROOM + 1** which is in the form of linear equation
+The linear regression representation for the above situation corresponds to the following equation which is in the form of linear equation

-**y = w1 x1 + w2 x2 + b** ,
+	y = (w1 * x1) + (w2 * x2) + b ,

+	PRICE = (3 * SIZE) + (2 * ROOM) + 1

 	where

-      y is the predicted price of the house

-      x1 is the Size of house based on which the price should be predicted
+      y  is the predicted price of the house x1 is the Size of house

-      x2 is the Room

-      w1 or 3 is the weight (w1) for feature PRICE and
+      x2 is number of rooms in the house w1 or 3 is the weight (w1) for feature PRICE
       w2 or 2 is the weight (w2) for feature ROOM
       b or 1 is the bias

-Here w and b are weight and bias -

-Suppose the model has to predict the price of house , So it will start guessing the values of w and b , based on these values , it predicts the price (y), we compare this predicted price with the original data value and give the error.
+Here w and b are weight and bias -  To understand this, imagine, suppose the model has to predict the price of house , so it will start guessing the values of w and b , based on these values , it predicts the price (y), we compare this predicted price with the original data value and give the error.
 Error is found for each data set in the csv file.

-we use *Mean Square Error* concept here to find out the error differences and help the model to finalise the least error value to be more accurate for the prediction.
+we use *Mean Square Error* concept to find out the error differences and help the model to finalise the least error value to be more accurate for the prediction.
 For each data set MSE is calculated.

 Initially let's initialise the weight and bias (let this be w1=0 , w2=0 and b=0).
 This w and b are used for calculating the prices across all the data of size given :